Blaisorblade/pdbp.github.io/index.md

 `factorial` above uses

   - the `` `if`(...) { ... } `else` { ... } `` program template capability of `trait Condition`.
-  - the atomic program fragment `isZero`
+  - the atomic program component `isZero`
-  - the atomic program fragment `one`
+  - the atomic program component `one`
-  - the composite program fragment `factorialOfNonZero`
+  - the composite program component `factorialOfNonZero`

 where